cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

     format.
 In addition to the Verilog gate-level netlist, Synopsys DC can also generate a `.ddc` file which contains information about the gate-level netlist and timing, and this `.ddc` file can be inspected using Synopsys Design Vision (DV).
+We will also use Synopsys DC to generate a `.sdc` which captures timing constraints which can then be used as input to the place-and-route tool.

  4. We use **Cadence Innovus** to place-and-route our design, which means to place all of the gates in the gate-level netlist into rows on the